 The Real Estate Tax Division of the Tax & Revenue Unit is responsible for representing the City of Philadelphia in the collection of delinquent real estate taxes.
-That division handles one-third of the foreclosure portfolio directly and manages two-thirds of the portfolio assigned to outside counsel.
+The division handles one-third of the foreclosure portfolio directly and manages two-thirds of the portfolio assigned to outside counsel.
 It also files actions to have a receiver appointed to sequester rents from delinquent commercial property to be applied toward delinquent real estate taxes and other municipal claims.
 The Real Estate Tax Division also litigates all tax assessment appeals, exemption appeals, and tax abatement cases appealed from the Board of Revision of Taxes (BRT) to the Court of Common Pleas.
-Finally the division works with Revenue to administer the Owner-Occupied Payment Agreement (OOPA) program for low-income taxpayers and handles appeals from the denial of those agreements.
+Finally, the division works with the Revenue Department to administer the Owner-Occupied Payment Agreement (OOPA) program for low-income taxpayers and handles appeals from the denial of those agreements.

 Mass Revenue Litigation Division

 The Mass Revenue Litigation Division of the Tax & Revenue Unit is responsible for representing the City of Philadelphia in all water petitions before the Philadelphia Tax Review Board.
 It also files lawsuits for all business tax delinquencies under $35,000, all non-filer actions, and all water delinquencies before the Court of Common Pleas and Municipal Court in Philadelphia County.
 This division also handles appeals from the Tax Review Board involving water and most Municipal Court appeals to the state appellate courts.
-In addition, this division provides legal advice to Revenue’s Water Revenue Bureau.
+In addition, the division provides legal advice to Revenue’s Water Revenue Bureau.
 The division also reviews regulations promulgated by the Department of Revenue’s Water Revenue Bureau and Philadelphia Water Department and provides legislative support to both departments.

 As Chief Counsel to the Revenue Department, Frances Ruml Beckley leads the unit responsible for enforcing the collection of Philadelphia taxes and agency receivables, for advising the administration and City Council on tax issues, and for representing the City in trial and appellate tax cases.